-Returns can be a serious challenge for growing D2C brands on a high-volume trajectory.
+Returns management is a serious concern for growing brands.
 To keep returns under check and the cost of re-commerce under control, D2C returns management requires an automated solution.

-D2C pricing could be a daunting task for brands due to many reasons.
-For starters, brands never like to undercut their retailers selling the products at a certain price.
-Going too low could affect their relationship with their retailers and also confuse customers about the authenticity or quality consistency of the products.
-Dynamic pricing, based on data-driven algorithms, takes into account a diverse set of factors like competitors’ prices, demand-and-supply dynamic, and levels of inventory.
+Setting the right price could be a daunting task for brands.
+Going too low could affect their relationship with retailers and confuse customers about the authenticity or quality of the products.
+Dynamic pricing, based on data-driven algorithms, takes into account a diverse set of factors like competitors’ prices, demand-and-supply dynamics, and levels of inventory.
 Dynamic pricing in e-commerce helps brands keep their pricing aligned with their channel strategy in a given marketplace.

 Demand-based inventory distribution

 For brands expanding over larger geographies, distributing inventory to multiple warehouses, so that the products are located closest to the customers, is the best way to reduce costs and ensure quick fulfillment.
 As brands expand their businesses, it becomes more expensive to ship products from a single warehouse as compared to renting out space at multiple locations.
 Tools such as Increff Regional Utilization ensures brands and retailers have the right levels of inventory as close to their customers as possible.
 The tool is completely web-based and performs millions of computations within minutes to find the right level and style of stock for each fulfillment center.